Charles Manson’s Cause Of Death Revealed: Cult Leader Had ‘Megacolon,’ Attacked His Doctors On His Deathbed

 Apparently, as the doctor’s tried to calm Manson down, he fought them every step of the way until his dying breath.
 Charles had to be restrained for fear he would attack the doctors working hard to save his life.

-The operation was performed at Mercy Hospital in Bakersfield, California just two days before Charles died.
-He was suffering from a condition called “megacolon,” which is when a person’s large intestinesweels beyond its normal size.
+The operation was performed at Mercy Hospital in Bakersfield, California, just two days before Charles died.
+He was suffering from a condition called “megacolon,” which is when a person’s large intestine swells beyond its normal size.
 It is a painful condition and usually requires the colon to be removed.

 Manson was serving nine life sentences at Corcoran prison for orchestrating a murder spree that resulted in seven people’s death, including pregnant actress Sharon Tate.
-Even though Manson was old and not of good health, he was housed in a glass room so he could be watched at all times.
+Even though Manson was old and not in good health, he was housed in a glass room so he could be watched at all times.
 They had guards posted on both ends of the hallway to keep an eye on him

 Charles’ former counselor, Edward George revealed that he didn’t believe Manson had a mental illness.
-He believed that he was evil and he liked having the reputation of being a dangerous criminal.
+He believed that he was evil and liked having the reputation of being a dangerous criminal.

 “He had the power to scare the hell outta ya,” George stated.